BrenoDPS/recipes-website/README.md

 - **Contribution:** Contributions are welcome!
 Please review the guidelines in the docs before submitting pull requests.
 - **License:** Distributed under the MIT License; see the `LICENSE` file for more details.

-Happy coding and enjoy sharing your favorite recipes!
+Happy meals and enjoy sharing your favorite recipes!